Joseph Wambaugh: Hollywood Station series

 In 2006, Wambaugh returned to fiction with the publication of Hollywood Station, set in the summer of 2006.
 It was his first novel since Floaters (1996) – and his first to depict the officers and detectives of LAPD since The Delta Star (1983).
 Hollywood Station was highly critical of conditions caused by the federal consent decree under which the LAPD had to operate after the Rampart scandal.
 In 2008, he followed it with Hollywood Crows, a sequel featuring Hollywood Division Community Relations Officers ("Crows") that featured many of the same characters.
 This was followed by Hollywood Moon in 2009, Hollywood Hills in 2010, and Harbor Nocturne in 2012, set in successive calendar years and involving officers of Hollywood Station's midwatch (5:00 pm to 3:00 am).
+He retired from writing afterward, saying in 2020 he was "too old" to author another book.

 The only recurring characters to appear in all five books of the series are "Hollywood Nate" Weiss, a cop with dreams of movie stardom; "Flotsam" and "Jetsam", two cops who are avid surfers and always speak in a thick surfer lingo; and "Compassionate Charlie" Gilford, a lazy night-watch detective who functions as a sardonic Greek chorus.

 The incidents in which the various police characters are involved are based in part on anecdotes Wambaugh collects from working police officers.